Helicopter Air Transport: Fleet

-The Bell and Platt-LePage helicopters were painted overall red, and the Sikorskys wore the manufacturers' house colours of blue and silver.
+The Bell and Platt-LePage helicopters were painted overall red, and the Sikorskys wore the manufacturer's house colours of blue and silver.

 Decline

 On 21 September 1947 one of the S-51s (NC92804) was destroyed in a training accident.
 Around that time it was also becoming apparent that despite Edgar's conviction that commercial helicopter operations were successful and had a promising future, they were also extremely expensive to run.
 Cash flow was turning negative, and on 21 October 1947 HAT filed for bankruptcy and Bell and Sikorsky repossessed their machines.
-An asset sale was held on 2 April 1948, and the XR-1A was sold to Frank Piasecki, who had been an engineer with Platt-LePage during its development and had started his own helicopter company.
+An asset sale was held on 2 April 1948, and the XR-1A was sold to Frank Piasecki, who had been an engineer with Platt-LePage during its development and had started his own company, Piasecki Helicopter.
 Leavitt made the short delivery flight to Piasecki, but it didn't fly again, though the airframe was used for a new Piasecki design, the PA-2B Ringwing tiltrotor.

-Peter Wright went on to form Keystone Helicopters and later started the American Helicopter Museum.
+Peter Wright went on to form Keystone Helicopters, and later started the American Helicopter Museum.
 Norman Edgar died in Nova Scotia, Canada in 1983.